mahmudstat/clockplot/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Addressed the errors flagged in the CRAN post-publication checks for version 0.7.2.
-* Resolved and verified using R-hub and GitHub Actions
+* Resolved ERRORS and verified using R-hub and GitHub Actions (GHA).
+* NOT changed any function name or arguments

 ## R CMD check results